Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 -----
 1. Make sure that you have followed the steps in [Section 0 - Getting Started] [Accessing the Swagger Interface](../s0_getting_started#accessing-the-swagger-interface) and [Validate API Connectivity](../s0_getting_started#validate-api-connectivity)
 2. Scroll down and expand the reports section
-3. Click on **/reports/ranked** to expand the documentation for that method
+3. Click on **`/reports/ranked`** to expand the documentation for that method
-4. Using the same basic report request from Exercise 3, change the dimension so that you are requesting the Product dimension and the metric so you are requeting the Product Views metric.
-You will need to edit the following JavaScript before pasting into :
+4. Using the same basic report request from Exercise 3, change the dimension so that you are requesting the Product dimension and the metric so you are requesting the Product Views metric. **You will need to edit the following JavaScript before pasting into the body text box**:

 ```javascript
 {
   "rsid": "geo1metrixxprod",